 Each student is issued a University e-mail address (username@pitt.edu) upon admittance.
 This e-mail address may be used by the University for official communication with students.
 Students are expected to read e-mail sent to this account on a regular basis.
 Failure to read and react to University communications in a timely manner does not absolve the student from knowing and complying with the content of the communications.
 The University provides an e-mail forwarding service that allows students to read their e-mail via other service providers (e.g., Hotmail, AOL, Yahoo).
 Students that choose to forward their e-mail from their pitt.edu address to another address do so at their own risk.
-If e-mail is lost as a result of forwarding, it does not absolve the student from responding to official communications sent to their University e-mail address.
+If e-mail is lost as a result of forwarding, it does not absolve the student from their university e-mail address.